We’ve found the best Instagram plugins for WordPress to help make your next project that much better.

 The free version allows you to display photos from your account and a single hashtag.
 It also gives you the option of choosing between Thumbnail and Image Browser layouts, as well as image sorting options.

-The Pro version, of course, comes with a lot more features.
-Layout styles include Masonry and Blog style.
+The Pro version comes with a lot more features.
+Layout styles include Masonry and Blog styles.
 The plugin also gives you the option to display image metadata which is a great way to gain social proof.
 Moreover, it allows you to display composite feeds of user accounts and hashtags with fully customizable themes and lightbox transition effects.

-The plugin’s pro version features conditional filtering option, which allows you to display filtered feeds with the preferred condition type (username, hashtag, mention, description, Instagram media link), filter logic (hide or display posts), and source of filtering.
-You can even add social sharing buttons to allow your readers to easily share your photos to any social media platform.
+The plugin’s pro version features a conditional filtering option, which allows you to display filtered feeds with the preferred condition type (username, hashtag, mention, description, Instagram media link), filter logic (hide or display posts), and source of filtering.

 - Display photos from your account and a single hashtag.

 - Thumbnail and Image Browser layouts.

 - Sharing buttons.
 (Pro)